LSaldyt/DataHoarder/README.md

-# DataHoarder
+# Plutus

-Currently only takes reddit posts and serializes them :)
-(More to come)
+Downloads human-readable text from reddit, google, wikipedia, and gutenberg.org to serialize for later use